Swordnut/standalone/README.md

 # standalone
-python scripts and exe files
+python scripts and exe files for various processing tasks all exe files will have the base code available